-I joined the Southampton Business School Education Development Office in 2016 and was promoted to Principal Teaching Fellow in 2019.
+I worked in Southampton Business School Education Development Office as a Senior Teaching Fellow (Education Development) from 2016 and was promoted to Principal Teaching Fellow in 2019.
 Prior to this I led the academic liaison team in Library and Learning Support at Bournemouth University.

 I completed my MSc.
 Information and Library Studies at University of Wales Aberystwyth in 2008 and have since completed a PG Cert in Education Practice and achieved Senior Fellowship of the Higher Education Academy (SFHEA).

 I am interested in a number of themes in education and learning development, including: student partnership and co-creation; digital and information literacies; academic peer learning schemes such as PAL or PASS; transition to higher education, assessment and feedback.
 I am an active scholar and have a number of peer reviewed publications and conference presentations around these themes.

 Whilst at Bournemouth University, I was responsible for leading the development of study skills support including the coordination of a large peer learning scheme, which trained over three hundred second and final year students to deliver timetabled, group-learning sessions to first years.